GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

     - System Role which can be one of the following:
       - System member
       - System admin
-    - API Id's which the user has access to and whether they are currently active.
+    - API Id\'s which the user has access to and whether they are currently active.
 - Group data:
   - Unique name of the group.
   - Users which can have the following roles within the group:
     - Group member
     - Group editor
     - Group admin
-  - API Id's which the users of the group have access to.
+  - API Id\'s which the users of the group have access to.
   - Group Type which can be one of the following:
     - Private
     - Public